 It doesn't matter which method works best for you -- the important thing is to study and be involved in studying over a period of time.
 Don't try to cram it all in at the last minute.
 There will be no worksheets or homework assignments to ensure that you start reading the material early.
-You will have to take the initiative yourself.
+You will have to take the initiative yourself to get started right away.

-REMEMBER: The most important study habits are:

-1) read all assigned pages by the date they are assigned

-2) read and study the text before and after hearing the lectures

-3) study and test yourself in-depth on the days before each exam, using the "terms and alternative hypotheses" sections and review sections at the end of each chapter.
+REMEMBER!!!!!!!!
+The most important study habits are 1) read all assigned pages by the date they are assigned; 2) read and study the text before and after hearing the lectures on those topics, and 3) study and test yourself in-depth on the days before each exam, using the "terms and alternative hypotheses" sections, and all available review sections at the end of each chapter.